fracassetti-stf/DSSSDTest/ConversionLMDtoROOT/README.md

 The output of this program will be a Root file containing 32 histogram: h0,....,h31 each one containing the spectra of the relative channel acquired.

 ## How to compile
-The Makefile is used to create the executable: conversion.hh and RootLinkDef.h are needed for the compilation.
+`Makefile` is used to create the executable,
+with dependencies `conversion.hh` and `RootLinkDef.h`.

-The file "filenames" must be filled with:
+The file `filenames` must be filled with:
 ```
 1
 <lmd file name to convert into root>
 ```
+and it will produce an output with the same name, but a `.root` extension.

 ## Programs